-Providers interested in pursuing a contract with LCI can contact the Provider Credentialing Specialist, or email Network.Relations@lakelandcareinc.com.
+Providers interested in pursuing a contract with LCI can contact the Provider Development Specialist, or email Network.Relations@lakelandcareinc.com.
 Application materials, a copy of the Service Provider Contract, and the contract addenda can be found on the website at www.lakelandcareinc.com.

-LCI will consider member requests for providers outside of our network but is not required to approve all such requests.
-LCI may choose to add providers that meet the specific needs of a member whenever feasible.
+LCI reviews member requests for providers outside of our network as part of the IDT RAD process.
+While we strive to accommodate member needs, LCI is not obligated to approve all such requests.
+Whenever feasible, we may consider adding providers who meet specific member needs.

-LCI will add providers to the network when all of the following standards are met:
+LCI will add providers to our network when all of the following criteria are met:

-- The requested service is in the Family Care benefit package; - Network capacity indicates a need for additional providers within the applicable service code category (this standard is not applicable to Community Based Residential Facilities (CBRFs), Residential Care Apartment Complexes (RCACs), community rehabilitation programs, home health agencies, day service providers, personal care providers, or nursing facilities); - The provider agrees to be reimbursed at LCI's contracted rate negotiated with similar providers for the same care, services, and/or supplies; - The provider meets all applicable licensing/certification requirements as they apply to the services to be provided; - The provider has demonstrated an ability to meet other applicable standards that are required by law or per their contract with LCI;
+- The requested service is included in the Family Care benefit package. - Network capacity indicates a need for additional providers within the applicable service code category.
+(This standard does not apply to Community-Based Residential Facilities (CBRFs), Certified Residential Care Apartment Complexes (RCACs), community rehabilitation programs, home health agencies, day service providers, personal care providers, or nursing facilities.) - The provider agrees to LCI's contracted rate, which is negotiated with similar providers offering the same care, services, and/or supplies. - The provider meets all licensing and certification requirements relevant to the services they will provide. - The provider has demonstrated the ability to meet all other applicable legal and contractual standards required by LCI. - The provider has positive references that reflect competency and a commitment to quality services.

-- The provider has positive references that demonstrate competency and quality services; - The provider is willing to adhere to all components of LCI contract and addendums; and - The provider is willing to submit other materials as requested by LCI to demonstrate rendering of quality service, and competency.
+- The provider agrees to adhere to all components of LCI's contract and addendums. - The provider is willing to submit any additional materials requested by LCI to demonstrate service quality and competency.